Ashsatsan/gitops-argocd/README.md

 ##Verify

-1.Verify if the image are getting pushed inside the AWS ECR , check the tag name as well
+1.Verify if the images are getting pushed or not inside the AWS ECR, also check the tag name as well.

  ![image alt](https://github.com/Ashsatsan/gitops-argocd/blob/main/images/gitops6.png?raw=true)

-2. Verify the pods if they are synced proper or not
+2. Verify the pods if they are synced properly or not

  ![image alt](https://github.com/Ashsatsan/gitops-argocd/blob/main/images/gitops9.png?raw=true)